 The Roxy Theatre in New York, promoted CinemaScope 55 in its showings of both Carousel and The King and I.

 Click the page to view the CinemaScope 55 trade ad full size.

-Keen-eyed readers may recognize the scene in the experimental CinemaScope 55 as being shot on the Fox back lot during the filming of Goodbye, Miss Dove, starring Jennifer Jones.
+Keen-eyed readers may recognize the scene in the experimental CinemaScope 55 as being shot on the Fox back lot during the filming of Good Morning, Miss Dove, starring Jennifer Jones.

 Read the Films in Review article on the new CinemaScope 55 system.
 Be prepared for some sloppy reporting.
 Click the cover to read the article.